jdougla3/docker/local-networking-setup.md

 	1. `docker network ls` --> you should see a network named `bnet` with driver `bridge`
 	1. `docker network inspect bnet` --> more detailed info.
 Make sure you have subnet=172.18.0.0/16 and gateway=172.18.0.1
 1. Execute the docker-compose file to bring up the networking support containers: `docker-compose -f local-network-compose.yaml up -d`
+1. If you don't have an entry for the `docker.local` domain in `/etc/resolver/`, then add one:
+	1. `su -`
+	1. `echo "nameserver 172.18.0.3" | tee -a /etc/resolver/docker.local`
+	1. `exit`

 _Note:_ You will need to re-run steps 4, 6, and 7 each time you reboot your machine.